cucumber/cucumber-ruby/CONTRIBUTING.md

 This document is a guide for those maintaining Cucumber, and others who would like to submit patches.

+## WARNING

+The master branch is the in-development branch for version 2.0 of Cucumber.
+This code is work in progress and some way off release.
+If you have a minor change that you'd like released soon, we suggest submitting a pull request against the `1.3.x-bugfix` branch.

 ## Note on Patches/Pull Requests

 * Fork the project.
 Make a branch for your change.